iliachry/iliachry.github.io/pages/about.md

 ## The Journey So Far

-I'm **Ilias Chrysovergis**, a technology entrepreneur, software developer and researcher who believes the most interesting problems are the ones everyone says are impossible to solve.
+I'm **Ilias Chrysovergis**, a software architect/developer, researcher, and technology entrepreneur, who believes the most interesting problems are the ones everyone says are impossible to solve.
 My path has been anything but conventional - from convincing military generals about VR's potential to building empathy-measuring applications that win global competitions.

 ## Education & Background